cklb/pymoskito/docs/tutorial/new_model.rst

     :end-before: #state
     :lineno-match:

-The calculation of the state derivatives takes place in a method, that returns the results as an array.
+The calculation of the state derivatives takes place in a method that returns the results as an array.
 The method's parameters are the current time :py:data:`t`, the current state vector :py:data:`x`, and the parameter :py:data:`args`.
 The later is free to be defined as you need it,